 3) Season your meat properly with adequate salt, then, when the meat hits the proper temp, dive in while it is hot and crisp!
 Sizzling crisp crust is a major pleasure factor, perhaps more important than the small amount of water spilled.
 Chef Dave Arnold, author of the blog Cooking Issues, The International Culinary Center's Tech 'N Stuff Blog, says "Extra juice makes meat taste watery and bland.
 Moisture isn't necessarily your friend; delicious is your friend."

 4) Juices lost in the grocery case, after thawing, and during cooking are far greater than those spilled after cooking.

 5) In tests like Kenji's, five minutes rest was all that was needed to stanch most of the flow.
 In Blonder's tests, resting made no significant diff.
-If you still think resting matters, rest assured your meat will rest while you move it from cooker to the table, while you wait for everyone to be seated, while you taste all the other foods and drinks, and by the time you're into it more than a slice.
+If you still think resting matters, rest assured your meat will rest enough while you move it from cooker to the table, while you wait for everyone to be seated, while you taste all the other foods and drinks, and by the time you're into it more than a slice.

 6) But most important, leave no juices behind!
 Blonder proved that meat will soak up almost all the juices spilled, rested or not.
 Pour the juices over the meat, and mop the rest up with the meat on your fork, with potatoes, rice, bread, or make a board sauce with it.
 Look at the picture at the top of the page.
 That should end the debate.